 Dr. David Dalin, an ordained rabbi and widely published scholar of American Jewish history and Jewish-Christian relations, has taught Jewish studies at several universities.
 He has been a Visiting Professor at George Washington University and at the Jewish Theological Seminary, and has been the Taube Research Fellow in American History at Stanford University.
 During the 2002-2003 academic year, he was a Visiting Fellow at Princeton University’s James Madison Program in American Ideals and Institutions.
 Since then, he has been a member of Princeton University’s James Madison Society.

-Prior to entering academia, Dr. David Dalin served as the Assistant Director of the San Francisco Jewish Community Relations Council.
-He now serves on the Academic Advisory Council of the American Jewish Historical Society, the Academic Council of the David S. Wyman Institute for Holocaust Studies, and as a member of the Board of Directors of the Palm Beach County (Florida) Region of the American Jewish Committee.
+Dr. David Dalin now serves on the Academic Advisory and Editorial Board for the Jacob Rader Marcus Center of the American Jewish Archives.
+Additionally, he has been an Adjunct Scholar at the Ethics and Public Policy Center in Washington, D.C., the Council of the American Jewish Historical Society, the Academic Council of the David S. Wyman Institute for Holocaust Studies, and as a member of the Board of Directors of the Palm Beach County (Florida) Region of the American Jewish Committee.

-Dr. David Dalin is the author, co-author or editor of eleven previous books, including Religion and State in the American Jewish Experience (co-authored with Jonathan D. Sarna), which in 1998 was selected by CHOICE magazine as one of the Outstanding Academic Books of 1997.
+Dr. David Dalin has been awarded a Research Fellowship at the Fred W. Smith National Library for the Study of George Washington, in Mount Vernon, Virginia.
+He is the author, co-author or editor of eleven previous books, including Religion and State in the American Jewish Experience (co-authored with Jonathan D. Sarna), which in 1998 was selected by CHOICE magazine as one of the Outstanding Academic Books of 1997.

 Considered to be one of the country’s leading authorities on American Jewish-Presidential relations, he is the co-author of the book The Presidents of the United States and the Jews, published in 2000, and author of the seminal article on “Presidents, Presidents Appointments and America’s Jews,” that was published in the 2001 book Jews in American Politics, edited by L. Sandy Maisel and Ira N. Forman.
 His article on “Jews and the American Presidency,” appeared in the 2008 book Religion, Race and the American Presidency.